plone/plone.restapi/docs/source/addons.md

 ---
+myst:
   html_meta:
     "description": "Add-on product records can be addressed through the @addons endpoint in a Plone site."
     "property=og:description": "Add-on product records can be addressed through the @addons endpoint in a Plone site."
     "property=og:title": "Add-ons"
     "keywords": "Plone, plone.restapi, REST, API, Add-ons"
 ---

 # Add-ons